chun-eric/chun-eric/README.md

 [youtube]: https://www.youtube.com/c/whatthehackdude
 [linkedin]: https://linkedin.com/in/eric-chun-b536711a/

+- 👯 I’m looking to collaborate on Blockchain GRC projects.
+- 🌱 I’m currently learning blockchain, smart contract risks pertaining to cybersecurity and enterprise business risk.

 <!--
-**joshmadakor1/joshmadakor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->